RfidResearchGroup/proxmark3/armsrc/Standalone/readme.md

 If you want to implement a new standalone mode, you need to implement the methods provided in `standalone.h`.
 Have a look at the skeleton standalone mode, in the file `lf_skeleton.c`.

-As it is now, you can only have one standalone mode installed at the time.
+As it is now, you can only have one standalone mode installed at the time unless you use the dankarmulti mode (see `dankarmulti.c` on how to use it).

+To avoid clashes between standalone modes, protect all your static variables with a specific namespace.
+See how it is done in the existing standalone modes.
 ## Implementing a standalone mode

 We suggest you keep your standalone code inside the `armsrc/Standalone` folder.
 And that you name your files according to your standalone mode name.